sihamdmostafa/Sentiment-Analysis-with-LSTM/README.md

 # Sentiment-Analysis-with-an-RNN
-In this repository, we will implement a recurrent neural network that performs sentiment analysis.
+In this repository, we implement a recurrent neural network that performs sentiment analysis.

 Here we'll use a dataset of movie reviews, accompanied by sentiment labels: positive or negative.